hellerqr/X-Touch-for-MA-Dot2/README.md

   - Plug-in: Beam Page
   - Inst: Focus Page

-# Simple Bug Fixing
+# Simple bug fixing

 - Please try restarting your entire system.
 - Create an issue with a screenshot and a description of the error.

-# Want to Use Another Button?
+# Want to use another button?

 Create an issue with the note of the button and describe the desired function.